ButterSus/Kiwi/README.md

 with vanilla language for describing datapack.

 - **Experts:** Kiwi implements a lot useful of libraries to speed up coding process.
-Also, it have Kiwi IDE with keyboard shortcuts.
-Anyway, code is more readable and structured compared to other ones.
+Also, it has Visual Studio Code Extension to use keyboard shortcuts and syntax highlighting.

 **What can you do with it?**

-- Create more structured code using import system and namespace system.
+- Create more structured code using import and namespace systems.
 - Put all functions, predicates in one file using new constructions.
 - Use built-in data types and structures.
+- Use compile-time functions.
+- Some features from Python.

 **Examples of code**